BluCrawler – LEGO Rock Crawler with BTBox Bluetooth Controller

-Links: I’ve just changed this up again.
-I’m now using Technic Wishbone links which allow direct connections on both sides using axles.
-This will eliminate the disconnects I continued to have using the ball connector approach.
+Links: I’m now using Technic Wishbone links which allow direct connections (was using these – part #32293, but they constantly popped off under stress).
 It comes at the expense that there is less side-to-side torsion movement range – but this is buffered by allowing space for the link to slide along the axle.

 Also Shows L-Motor at Top